AlissonSteffens/ledger-cli/README.md

 It talks to the ledger files, but parses the output and returns it in a more usable format (JSON).

 ## Command line usage

-Use `npm start` to run the command line interface.
+Use `ts-node src/index.ts` to run the command line interface.
-You can use `npm start --help` to get a list of all the available commands.
+You can use `ts-node src/index.ts -h` to get a list of all the available commands.

 ### Examples

 ```
-npm start history transactions.ledger
+ts-node src/index.ts history transactions.ledger
-npm start summary transactions.ledger expense -t year -y 2023
+ts-node src/index.ts summary transactions.ledger expense -t year -y 2023
 ```

 ## What is Ledger?